jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   - The form used for `in-` before `b`, `m`, or `p`
   - In some English words it alternates with `em-`
-- `in`: the same as `im-` and `en-` (e.g. invalid, insufficient, inform, inland, inquire, intact, indicate, inevitable, increase, inundate, instant)
+- `in`: the same as `im-` and `en-` (e.g. invalid, insufficient, inform, inland, inquire, intact, indicate, inevitable, increase, inundate, instant, inhale)
 - `infra`: below, under (e.g. infrastructure)
 - `inter`: among, between or involving two or more different things (e.g. internet, interact, intercede)